-cooperatives.
+The data used in this paper starts in the 1980s, therefore, I describe the economic environment in detail for this period relative to a market economy in the West.
+The 1980s Hungarian communist economy was state controlled to a large extent relative to market economies.
+Firms were either owned by the state or they were cooperatives.
 Both state-owned firms and cooperatives operated at the confluence of strong bureaucratic control and autonomy.
 The major difference between the two was that cooperatives had slightly more autonomy than state-owned firms.
-(Kornai, 1986) Growing a firm to a significant market share was not possible for private individuals, because private ownership was limited to craftsmanship, small shops, and restaurants (Kornai, 1986).
+(Kornai, 1986) While private firms existed, these were very small: for private individuals growing a firm to a significant market share was not possible, as private ownership was limited to small-scale craftsmanship, small shops, and restaurants (Kornai, 1986).
 Relatively little entry and exit of firms occured.
-A major pillar of communist economic policy was full employment, unemployment did not exist.(Kornai, 1986) Full employment meant that everybody of working age had to have a job.
+Entry and exit of firms for all but the smallest firms was determined by the state, as well.
+A major pillar of communist economic policy was full employment, unemployment did not exist.
+(Kornai, 1986) Full employment meant that everybody of working age had to have a job.
 Managers of firms could make decisions on the subjects, quantities, and methods of production.
 Although they took into account consumers' demands, they also had to subject themselves to the rules and restrictions the communist economic system imposed on them.
 For example, the ability to invest, at least for larger investments, was tightly linked to specific funds approved by and obtained from the state.
-Prices were similarly more regulated compared to a market economy: Although managers had some ability to set prices, the state imposed rules on prices as illustrated by a brief summary of the pricing system according to the price reforms of the early 1980s: (i) prices of manufactured goods had to have the same profit content as the same product's export prices; (ii) where the above was not possible, the method of cost-based pricing had to be invoked.
-This method relies on the need for the price to be tightly linked to the cost of producing the good; and (iii) prices of primary energy and raw materials were raised to international levels.
+Wage levels of workers, along with wage growth was also regulated.
+(Pongrácz, 1986) Prices were similarly more regulated compared to a market economy: Although managers had some ability to set prices, the state imposed rules on prices as illustrated by a brief summary of the pricing system according to the price reforms of the early 1980s: (i) prices of manufactured goods had to have the same profit content as the same product's export prices; (ii) where the above was not possible, the method of cost-based pricing had to be invoked.
+This method relies on the need for the price to be tightly linked to the cost of producing the good;

+and (iii) prices of primary energy and raw materials were raised to international levels.
 (Hungarian Ministry of Finance, 1991)